tc3t/dfglib/dfgExamples/dfgQtTableEditor/README.md

 CsvTableView_dateTimeFormat=yyyy-MM-dd hh:mm:ss.zzz
 </pre>

-### csv-file -specific configuration
+### File specific configuration

-File-specific configuration can be used for example to
+File specific configuration can be used for example to:
-* Read the file correctly (e.g. in case of less common format)
+* Read the file correctly (e.g. in case of less common csv format)
 * Optimize the read speed by disabling unneeded parsing features
 * Set UI column widths so that content shows in preferred way.
+* Define charts that get shown automatically after opening
+* Define read filters

+Note that while most of the settings are csv-file specific, configuration file can also be used with SQLite-file.

-Configuration is defined through a .conf file in path \<csv-file path\>.conf.
+Configuration is defined through a .conf file in path \<file path\>.conf.
 File can be generated from table view context menu from "Config" -> "Save config file...".
 The .conf file is a key-value map encoded into a csv-file:

 * Supports URI-like lookup, where depth is implemented by increasing column index for key-item.
 * Key is the combination of first item in a row and if not on the first column, prepended by most recent key in preceding column.